 Essential Fatty Acids

-Although some of the fatty acids required can be made in the body, there are two that need to be included via the diet and they are known as essential fatty acids (EFAs), meaning they are essential for life.
+Although some of the fatty acids required can be produced by the body, there are two that need to be included via the diet and they are known as essential fatty acids (EFAs), meaning they are essential for life.
 These are linoleic (or omega-6) fatty acid and alpha-linoleic (or omega-3) fatty acid.

 Omega-3 and omega-6 can only be obtained from food sources.
-They can both be found widely distributed in plant oils and omega-3 can also be found in high concentrations within fish oils.
+They can both be found widely distributed in plant oils. omega-3 can also be found in high concentrations within fish oils.

 Good sources of Omega 3 are oily fish such as salmon, mackerel, herring, fresh tuna, and sardines, plant sources such as flax seeds (ground or crushed to release the oils) and flax oil, hemp seeds and hemp oil.

-Omega 6 can be found in all nuts, pumpkin seeds, sesame seeds, sunflower seeds and vegetable oils such as sunflower oil, corn and sesame.
+Omega 6 can be found in all nuts, pumpkin seeds, sesame seeds, sunflower seeds and vegetable oils such as sunflower, corn and sesame oil.

 Essential fats can help aid in weight loss as they are important for softening the cell membrane that encourages accumulated fat in the cell to be removed.
 Without these essential fats the cell membrane hardens and the fat is more difficult to eliminate, potentially contributing to weight gain.